go-godo/godo/README.md

     go get -u github.com/mgutz/gosu/cmd/gosu

 BREAKING CHANGES

 I apologize about the exec API changing so much.
-I will settle in the next couple of days and release a v2 on gopkg.in with a promise to maintain API compatbility for each version.
+I will settle on the API in the next couple of days and release a v2 on gopkg.in with a promise to maintain API compatbility for each version.

 ## Gosufile